-- Efficacy — We’re research-proven to boost math achievement and confidence.
+- Efficacy — Research shows Prodigy can help boost math achievement and confidence.

 - Personalized learning — Our adaptive algorithm and custom reports give your child the individual support they need.

-This mindset has already helped us reach over 100 million students, teachers, and parents around the world (and counting!) who LOVE using prodigy to make math engaging, accessible and fun.
+This mindset has already helped us reach over 100 million students, teachers, and parents around the world (and counting!) who have used Prodigy to make math engaging, accessible and fun.